 Over the half dozen times we’ve visited over the last few years, we’ve really enjoyed exploring different parts of the park.
 We’ve camped, biked, hiked, picnicked, stayed in a hotel, and driven to viewpoints.
-And we’d love to share all that with you with this Yosemite family guide!
+We’ve compiled it all in this Yosemite family guide that we hope is helpful to you.

-I hope you love all aspects of this guide to Yosemite with kids – what to do when visiting the park, as well as a virtual field trip if you can’t visit in person.
-Enjoy!!
+I hope you love all aspects of this guide to Yosemite with kids – what to do when visiting the park, where to stay, as well as a virtual field trip if you can’t visit Yosemite in person.
+I hope you enjoy this Yosemite vacation guide!

 Yosemite Books for Kids